 To summarize, it seems like HiFX’s service may be inconsistent at times but it is generally good.

 November 2017 update: HiFX seem to have dropped their fees.
-This is what we see on their website anyhow, but we don’t know whether this is a global policy or only in the UK.
+This is what we can see on their website but we don’t know whether this is a global policy or only for the UK.
 We will further investigate the matter.

-Exchange Rates: It’s really difficult to say how HiFX rates compare with other companies.
-As with as other companies we tested, they should be able to save you 50% or more of the transfer costs in comparison with banks.
-The question is which rates will they will be able to offer a price that beats other companies’ quotes remains unanswered but our assumption, because of the ample size of the company, that they would be able to provide a very tight margin quote on large amounts.
+Exchange Rates: It’s really difficult to say how HiFX’ rates compare with other companies.
+As withs other companies we tested, they should be able to save you 50% or more of the transfer costs in comparison with banks.
+The question is which rates will they be able to offer a price that beats other companies’ quotes remains unanswered but our assumption, because of the ample size of the company, is that they would be able to provide a very tight margin quote on larger amounts.

-Here is the most recent comparison they have published:
+Here is the most recent comparison they published: